 To start, you'll earn $500 bonus cash back after you spend $3,000 on purchases in the first 3 months from account opening.
-The Ink Business Unlimited also offers a 0% introductory APR on balance transfers and new purchases for 12 months.
+The Ink Business Unlimited also offers a 0% introductory APR on new purchases for 12 months.
 That's a nice little chunk of worry-free financing for your first year in business.
-Just keep in mind that any balance remaining after the introductory period will revert to a 15.49% - 21.49% variable APR, depending on creditworthiness and other factors.
+Just keep in mind that any balance remaining after the introductory period will revert to a 14.99% - 20.99% variable APR, depending on creditworthiness and other factors.

 When it comes to cash back, there's no limit to the 1.5% you'll earn on every purchase you make.
 There's also no fee for additional credit cards for your employees, and there's no annual fee.
 And, similar to Amex, Chase won't report your business credit history to the personal credit bureaus unless your account is seriously delinquent.

-Capital One Spark Classic: Fair or Average Credit
+Capital One Spark Classic for Business: Fair or Average Credit

-If all the perks of the previous cards sound great, but you know you probably won't qualify because your credit isn't all that great, you may want to consider the Capital One Spark Classic.
+If all the perks of the previous cards sound great, but you know you probably won't qualify because your credit isn't all that great, you may want to consider the Capital One Spark Classic for Business.

 Let's take a look at what makes this card stand out: